Non-Deictic Time II: Determiners

 14. 来月の10日に新しい店舗に引越しします。(Non-Deictic)

-I’ll relocating to a new store on the 10th next month.
+I’ll be relocating to a new store on the 10th next month.

 This is not a first.

-Phrase Note: きのうきょう, aside from literally meaning “yesterday and today,” may also mean, “only recently,” and here we see that latter meaning used in the negative, and に is present to pinpoint the contrast being made with whatever was previously insinuated in the greater context.
-Interestingly enough, 今に can be exchanged for きのうきょうに with no change in meaning as the situation at hand is not being tied down to just one reference point.
+きのうきょう, aside from literally meaning “yesterday and today,” may also mean, “only recently,” and here we see that latter meaning used in a negative sentence (打ち消し文); に is present to make it clear that the phrase is meant to be interpreted in a non-deictic fashion to insinuate that the greater context is beyond the points “yesterday and today.”
+Interestingly, 今に can be exchanged for きのうきょうに with no substantive change in meaning other than being less emphatic.

 Grammatical Dilemmas